ethereum/ethereum-org-website/src/content/desci/index.md

 ## Ethereum and DeSci

-Ethereum provides the right foundation for building a decentralized science stack because it is a security and decentralization champion.

-Only Ethereum has the level of security and also a (nearly) Turing-complete virtual machine that supports a rich application layer.
-DeSci will thrive on Ethereum Layer-2s, where costs and transaction times are very low but security is inherited from Ethereum.
-A decentralized system of science will require robust security, minimal monetary and temporal transaction cost, and a rich layer-2 ecosystem for application development.
-Ethereum provides this foundation on which DeSci can thrive.
+A decentralized system of science will requires robust security, minimal monetary and small transaction cost, and a rich layer-2 ecosystem for application development.
+Ethereum provides everything needed for for building a decentralized science stack.

 # Why Web3 needs DeSci